 In the last image a guy walking is walking up the street towards the lens with a reversed cap, dark jacket, grey pants, and black boots.
 There’s a woman with fair hair standing on the street behind him, perhaps waiting for an Uber.
 Over the road at about 35 metres from the lens a person is walking down the hill.
 I note I’m not getting static plates, even those quite close to the lens, though I have no trouble with vehicle make, model and colour.

 Investigators know that there are times when a case will hinge on the merest seconds of footage showing a person walking through a tight camera angle in poor light, often without face recognition and with ID hinging on characteristics like gait supported by triangulation provided by mobile phone data.
 Conversely, a camera like this gives investigators complete visual context.

-The big thing with this camera is its massive angle of view – an angle of view that our 180-degree street scene doesn’t adequately reveal.
+The big thing with this Bosch 5100i is its massive angle of view – an angle of view that our 180-degree street scene doesn’t adequately reveal.
 I used the phrase ‘optical omniscience’ to describe the characteristics of the 5100 IR earlier, and this observation remains valid at the end of our test.

 When you consider the situational awareness on offer, the balance of face recognition and ID to about 12 metres, and the attire – shoes, pants, shirts, hats, carried items, hair colour, skin tones – you can find deeper in, it’s impossible not to be satisfied.
 In the sweet spot between 6-8 metres, the camera goes very close to face identification during the day and delivers high levels of detail at night, especially in night mode.